software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 ## Communication between frontend and backend

-With REST APIs we can _separate_ the client application from the backend application.
+With REST APIs we can _separate_ the client application from the server application.
 In web applications these client applications are commonly called _frontend applications_.

-The example project has a simple React frontend application in the `frontend` folder.
+The example project has a simple React frontend application in the `frontend` folder, which uses the [Vite](https://vitejs.dev/) build tool.
 We will be using this application as an example and as the starting point for the student dashboard application.

 The communication between the frontend application and the backend application is performed using the JavaScript's [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
 The Fetch API provides the `fetch` function, which can be used to send a HTTP request to a specific URL: